jowen388/Optical-Trapping-Code/README.md

 ## ADC Testing codes

-Series of codes used to testhte maximum samples per second for a few ADCs.
-Most code measure the time taken to carry out a known umber of readings.
-Most of the codes were copied or developed from their respective online directories lsited below. https://github.com/abelectronicsuk/ABElectronics_Python_Libraries https://github.com/adafruit/Adafruit_Python_ADS1x15 https://github.com/ul-gh/PiPyADC
+Series of codes used to test the maximum samples per second for a few ADCs.
+Most codes measured the time taken to carry out a known number of readings, which was then divided to find the number of reading taken per second.
+These codes were either directly copied or developed from their respective online directories lsited below. https://github.com/abelectronicsuk/ABElectronics_Python_Libraries https://github.com/adafruit/Adafruit_Python_ADS1x15 https://github.com/ul-gh/PiPyADC